lzhang4911/TopRepo/README.md

 R1: Show top 10 most forked repositories.
 R2: Show latest 10 pull-request (updated most recently) repositories.
 This might be an open issue – requirements is not too clear to me.
 R3: Show top repositories in given time period.
-R4: Show the trend of each top repository.
+R4: Build a simple UI chart to show the trend of each top repository (*).
 R5: This project will be submitted to GitHub and the url will be shared with xbay recruiting team.

 Note about R2: